Fulbright US Scholar Program

 How to Apply?

-Questions about application procedure and program deadline should be directed to the CIES Regional Lead, Ms. Sophia Yang, at firstname.lastname@example.org.
+Questions about the application procedure and program deadline should be directed to the Outreach and Recruitment Specialist, Jaclyn Assarian, at email@example.com.

-Before deciding to apply for the US Scholar program, applicants are strongly encouraged to check the section entitled Information to consider before accepting a Fulbright Grant to Indonesia.
+Before applying for the US Scholar program, applicants are strongly encouraged to check the section entitled Information to consider before accepting a Fulbright Grant to Indonesia.

-Grantees will receive a $2,200 per month stipend, $1,400-$1,800 per month housing allowance, and local transportation allowance ($500 for Jakarta, $400 elsewhere).
-The housing allowance varies, depending on the number of accompanying dependents and location of the assignment.
-Round-trip international travel for the grantee on US flag carrier economy class only and for one accompanying dependent is also provided.
-The accompanying dependent must be present in Indonesia during the full grant period to qualify, due to complicated permit procedures.
-According to Indonesian immigration law only spouses with marriage certificates and children under 17 years old qualify as dependents.
+Grantees will receive a $2,200 per month stipend, a $1,400-$1,800 per month housing allowance, and a local transportation allowance ($500 for Jakarta, $400 elsewhere).
+The housing allowance varies depending on the number of accompanying dependents and the location of the assignment.
+Round-trip international travel for the grantee on US flag carrier economy class only and one accompanying dependent is also provided.
+The accompanying dependent must be present in Indonesia during the full grant period to qualify due to complicated permit procedures.
+According to Indonesian immigration law, only spouses with marriage certificates and children under 17 qualify as dependents.

-AMINEF will reimburse scholars for dependents tuition up to a maximum of $5,000 per school-age child in grades K-12, for up to two children per family.
-In order to be reimbursed, receipts from the school(s) in Indonesia where the children are enrolled must be presented to AMINEF.
+AMINEF will reimburse scholars for dependent’s tuition up to a maximum of $5,000 per school-age child in grades K-12, for up to two children per family.
+To be reimbursed, receipts from the school(s) in Indonesia where the children are enrolled must be presented to AMINEF.
 This is a one-time reimbursement only.
 Any tuition above the one-time $5,000 allowance per dependent is the sole responsibility of the grantee.

 A relocation allowance, excess baggage reimbursement, and one-time permit allowance will also be paid.